How To Upgrade From Firefox 3.6 To Firefox 12 More Easily

 Continuing to use Firefox 3.6 poses a significant security risk – 3.6 users will see a message asking them to update and will be prompted once more before being automatically updated to Firefox 12 in the near future (unless they turn off updating).

 After upgrading to version 12 you may want to get back some of the look and feel of your favorite 3.6 – although the user interface and some features of version 12 are radically different, there are many ways to make it more ‘3.6 friendly’ if you wish:

 1. See how to change the layout of Firefox to tweak the new layout to make it look and feel more like 3.6 – the article covers the major Firefox 4+ user interface changes.

 2. Top-level pictures are now displayed at the center of the screen with a very dark grey background – see how to change them back to the traditional white background and top left aligned style.

-3. Firefox 12 uses the Site Identity button instead of a padlock icon to notify users of encrypted websites – see how to add a traditional secure site padlock icon.
+3. FF 12 uses the Site Identity button instead of a padlock icon to notify users of encrypted websites – see how to add a traditional secure site padlock icon.